 Douching can wash away the naturally protective bacteria that protect your vaginal mucous membranes from invaders and keep your vagina healthy.
 Douching is not a solution for cuts and tears.

-You may have a vulvovaginal infection of some kind, but you need a diagnosis.
+You may have a vulvovaginal infection of some kind, but you need a diagnosis so please see your doctor for assessment.

 2. Sex and fiddling are out when you have a vaginal cut

 Don’t have sex or masturbate until your vulvar or vaginal tear is fully and properly healed.
-You may just re-open the newly-closed flesh, sustaining the wound.
+You may re-open the newly closed flesh, sustaining the wound.

-Be gentle – your vagina and vulva are very durable, but not magic.
+Be gentle – your vagina and vulva are very durable, but the tissue is delicate.

 3. Don’t irritate your vulva or vagina when you have a vaginal fissure

-No tampons, diaphragms, contaceptive rings, condoms or other vaginal devices until you are fully healed.
+No tampons, diaphragms, contraceptive rings, condoms or other vaginal devices until you are fully healed.
 No scratching or tight underwear.

-Avoid douching, creams, potions, lotions, perfume or anything on your vulva or vagina unless it is prescribed by your healthcare practitioner.
+Avoid douching, creams, potions, lotions, perfume or anything on your vulva or vagina unless your healthcare practitioner prescribes it.

 4. Make sure you wash your vulva gently, daily, but do not wash inside your vagina